 - Make them want to learn more about your business or content

 - Guide the reader on the next steps they should take

 - Surprise subscribers with a bonus.
-This could either be a coupon if you have a store or a bonus piece of content that they can download immediately.
+This could either be a coupon if you have a store or a bonus piece of content they can download immediately.

 The abandoned cart follow-up

-- Offer a discount on their purchase
+- Offer a discount

 - Notify them if the product is low on inventory or if there is a sale that is about to expire

-The Birthday email
+The birthday email